ozhi/chatroom/README.md

 ### To do:
 * introduce facebook login
+  - facebook user is stored in req.user, while local user is stored both in req.user and req.session (Add consistency and store everything in re.user?)
 * make /rooms the homepage
 * add a public chat for people in the lobby